Skip to main content

 What's on

-See our current exhibitions and upcoming events at the Henry Moore Institute, Leeds.
+See our current exhibitions and upcoming events at Henry Moore Institute, Leeds.

 We’re open year round, always free of charge.

-A three-story building with a black granite facade and steps leading up.
-Vinyl lettering on the facade reads: SUNLIGHT: Roger Ackling.
+A three-story building with a black granite facade and steps leading up, with a leafy green tree to the left.
+Vinyl lettering on the building reads: Fragment and Form: Emii Alrai, Mónica Mays, Dominique White.

 Current exhibitions